0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 # Just In Time Hooking #

 At the time the [Clr](https://github.com/dotnet/coreclr) became open source, tons of opportunities and ways to improve and analyze the code came alive.
-One of the way I'd like to show you were developed when I was working on an enhancement  for the [BDN](https://github.com/dotnet/BenchmarkDotNet) project.
+One of the ways I'd like to show you was developed when I was working on an enhancement  for the [BDN](https://github.com/dotnet/BenchmarkDotNet) project.

 The question was: *how can I add the annotations for the JIT disassembly output?*
 And the answer was: *hey, take a look at the [JIT dumps](https://github.com/dotnet/coreclr/blob/master/Documentation/building/viewing-jit-dumps.md).*